ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 It accepts two parameters:

 The "unit" parameter indicates the unit associated with the value.
-A missing "unit" parameter is equivelant to providing `unit=bytes`.
+A missing "unit" parameter is equivalent to providing `unit=bytes`.

-The "complete-length" parameter is equivelant to the complete-length value in Content-Range.
+The "complete-length" parameter is equivalent to the complete-length value in Content-Range.
 When provided, it MUST be an sf-integer specifying the intended final length of the document.
-A missing "complete-length" is equivelant to providing `*` in Content-Range.
+A missing "complete-length" is equivalent to providing `*` in Content-Range.

 ## The Content-Type field